With dozens of compact or sub-compact semi-auto pistols on the market, its hard for any of them to stand out.

 Until next time, Aim Small…Miss Small.

 Got a Sig P938?
 How do you like it?
 Do you carry a different 9mm CCW?
-Let us know all about it in the comments!
+Let us know all about it in the comments or drop a review below!